Jerish-Balakrishnan/Jerish-Balakrishnan/README.md

 ### Hi there 👋

 * My name is **Jerish Balakrishnan** and i have **7+ years of software development experience**
-* I am proficient in programming languages like Python, PHP, JavaScript and Java
+* I am proficient in programming languages like Python, PHP, JavaScript, and Java
 * I have solved 700+ problems on LeetCode and 100+ problems on HackerRank
 * Mentored fresh college graduates to become successful developers
 * LeetCode Profile: https://leetcode.com/Jerish_Balakrishnan/